 Folder-less they called it as if it’s a good thing.
 Notion’s marketing team makes every bad feature sound amazing.
 You will want to buy it.
 When is lack of folders (or organisation) a good thing?
 A note-taking app without folders?
 Unheard of!
 Most digital note-takers crucify other apps for this!

-Notion has a unique approach to organisation.
-But, let’s stop pretending like they are doing us a favour by not having folders.
+Notion has a unique approach to organisation, but, let’s stop pretending like they are doing us a favour by not having folders.
 Folders are easier to understand, we’ve been using them for decades.

 You have one copy of your work, on their servers.
 For normal note-taking apps, you can sync across devices as well as backup your notes in a different cloud service.
 You could sync via iCloud and have a backup in Dropbox, for example.
-We crucified GoodNotes for not having an AUTO BACK-UP system, for notes we have local copies on several devices.
-Yet we are comfortable with Notion keeping our notes online without any kind of backup?
+We crucified GoodNotes for not having an AUTO BACK-UP system for notes we have local copies of, on several devices.
+Yet we are comfortable with Notion keeping our notes on their servers without any kind of backup?
 Notion should let its users backup to Cloud services of their choice in readable formats.

 Notion asks you to pay a monthly subscription to add content online (which you have no local copy or backup for).
-Why is no one questioning this business model?
+Why is no one questioning this?Paperless X

 Find ONE aspect of Notion you like.
-One feature that this all-in-one app has which you love, and use the app for that one, maybe two feature.
+One feature that this all-in-one app has which you love and use the app for that one, maybe two features.
 Don’t put your whole life into one app; question every app that asks you to do so.

 With that out of the way, we’ll be doing reviews of Notion in the future.
-Because at the end of the day, we are here to make sure you find productivity apps that work for you.
+At the end of the day, we are here to make sure you find productivity apps that work for you.
 Notion is a fabulous note-taking app.
-We hope to help you understand the different ways to use this powerful web-based, note-taking app.
+We hope to help you understand the different ways to use this powerful web-based note-taking app.